 Next add methi seeds and saute until slightly dark.
 Then add cumin, fry for a minute.
 Cool these and powder finely in a spice jar.

-How to make sambar
+How to Make Sambar

 Heat 1 tsp oil in a pot.
 Saute onions for 1 minute.
 Add all the veggies & saute for 2 mins.
+This saute step can be skipped but sometimes onions, tomatoes and chilli powder don't smell good when boiled without sautéing.

-Stir in the chilli powder (optional) and pour 5 cups of water.
 When the water turns hot, take ¼ cup hot water with a ladle to a bowl.
 Add tamarind & jaggery (optional).
 Set aside to soak.

 When the veggies are cooked al dente, add turmeric, sambar powder & salt.
 Squeeze the tamarind and pour the tamarind water.
 I prefer to filter the tamarind water while pouring.